matthias-reis/aithir.de/_content/posts/general/03-labour-day.md

 ---
 title: Fairness
-description:
-  Some thoughts on May, the first, labour day.
-Including capitalism and the power of some opinion leaders.
+description: Some thoughts on May, the first, labour day.
 date: 2022-05-02
 tags:
   - Labour Day